percona/psmdb-docs/docs/ldap-setup.md

-# Setting up LDAP authentication and authorization using NativeLDAP
+# Set up LDAP authentication and authorization using NativeLDAP

 This document describes an example configuration of LDAP authentication and authorization using direct binding to an LDAP server (Native LDAP).
 We recommend testing this setup in a non-production environment first, before applying it in production.